hail-is/hail/dev-docs/git-practices.md

 changes in your PR.

 However, once the review process has begun it is best not to `rebase` the branch any further.
-Doing so rewrites the commit history of the PR and causes github to lose when and where review comments were made.
+Doing so rewrites the commit history of the PR and causes GitHub to lose when and where review comments were made.
 It also removes the PR reviewer's ability to use the GitHub feature "see changes since last review", which can be very helpful for long PRs and review processes.